 - 1.1 All local authorities are required to publish an annual Authority Monitoring Report (AMR).
-The principal function of an AMR is to monitor the production of the Council's Local Plan Documents against the Local Development Scheme (LDS) and to monitor the performance and effectiveness of the Council's planning policies in delivering the key objectives of the Local Plan. - 1.2 It also includes information about Neighbourhood Plans, the Duty to Co-operate and the Community Infrastructure Levy (CIL). - 1.3 This AMR covers the period from the 1 April 2020 to 31 March 2021, although where appropriate it will also include details up to the time of publication.
-Whilst this is the Council's fifteenth AMR, the format and content has changed to reflect the adoption of the Council's new Local Plan in May 2020.
-Where possible, performance has been assessed against indicators and targets in the Local Plan and where relevant, it has been compared to previous years.
-These changes make the structure of, and information in, the report more focused and transparent. - 1.4 All previous AMR's are available to view on the City Council's website.
+The principal function of an AMR is to monitor the production of the Council's Local Plan Documents against the Local Development Scheme (LDS) and to monitor the performance and effectiveness of the Council's planning policies in delivering the key objectives of the Local Plan. - 1.2 It also includes information about Neighbourhood Plans, the Duty to Co-operate and the Community Infrastructure Levy (CIL). - 1.3 This is the Council's sixteenth AMR.
+It covers the period from the 1 April 2021 to 31 March 2022.
+Last year the format and content changed to reflect the adoption of the Council's Local Plan in May 2020 and this AMR continues in that format.
+Where possible, performance has been assessed against indicators and targets in the Local Plan and where relevant, it has been compared to previous years. - 1.4 All previous AMR's are available to view on the City Council's website.
 Although a standalone Annual Monitoring Report was not published for the year 2011/12, the relevant data is included within the 2012/13 Authority Monitoring Report.